Are you an employee in Riverside looking for legal counsel and representation? If so, you should consider contacting a Riverside employment lawyer.

 Many different behaviors could fall under the label of harassment.
 For example, if someone were repeatedly taunting you at work for your race or for a disability, this behavior would likely be classified as harassment.
 Sexual harassment would also fall under workplace harassment, and this behavior is unacceptable.

 No one should feel scared or threatened at work.
 You should know that you have every right to take action against an employer that allows harassment to take place.
-Your employment law attorney at our firm can help you hold your employer accountable.
+Your Riverside employment lawyer at our firm can help you hold your employer accountable.
 We will fight for your right to a safe and secure work environment.

 Here are a few more examples of harassment in the workplace: